mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi said, "You look familiar," and glanced at her bag from which hastily-packed robes were peaking out.

-  "You're that senator who gave away all our grain."
+  "You're the senator who gave away all our food."

   Mel suddenly felt her muscles tighten and she glanced back at Laen-Laen who wasn't paying attention to them.

-  "Wonder if you hoarded any," she said, as she grasped for the bag.
-Melna pulled it away from hae fingers, but the cold, long finger of the steel bar across her neck stopped her from fleeing.
-Linyu tried throwing a punch, but the man pushed got in hae way and pushed hae back.
+  "Wonder if you hoarded any," thi said, as thi grasped for the bag.
+Melna pulled it away from hae fingers, but then she felt the cold touch of the steel bar across her neck and she stopped from fleeing.
+Linyu, who was listening intently, panicked tried to get Laen's attention.

-  "We have no food.
-Only robes and water," she tried to reason with them.
+  She tried to reason with them, "We have no food.
+Only robes and water."

   "Your saffa will do", the man said, looking at Laen-Laen.
 "Call it over."

   "You would kill a saffa to eat?"

-  "You didn't exactly give us a choice.
-Did you, senator," he said as if he had been waiting for this moment to take his revenge.
+  "If we have nothing to eat, how will we survive?
+We don't have the luxury of choice," he said in his most scornful tone.
+It was clear he had been waiting for a moment to take his revenge.

   Mel hesitated, thinking of a way out, and then made a peculiar humming sound with her fingers at her neck.
 Laen-Laen looked over to her for a moment and then slowly approached them, looking around at every corner.